 - Select Payment Action from the drop-down.
 Sale captures funds immediately.
 Authorize only verifies availability of fund; you must later capture funds.

-- Tick the checkbox for Instant Payment.
+- Tick the box if you Require Instant Payment.
 Customer must use a payment method allowing immediate capture (e.g., No checks).